-The three export cables will be installed onto the seabed, followed by burial (trenching by jetting) to a target depth of at least 1 m, to provide protection to the cables.
-It should be noted that export cable installation will be completed at three different discrete periods (see Construction Programme LF000009-CST-OF-PRG-0002) and cable installation activities may be repeated three times (one for each cable alignment) as outlined in Table 3.4.
+The three export cables will be installed onto the seabed, followed by burial (trenching by jetting) to a target depth of at least 0.5 m, to provide protection to the cables.
+It should be noted that export cable installation will be completed in succession over an up to 7-month period (see Construction Programme LF000009-CST-OF-PRG-0002) and cable installation activities may be repeated three times (one for each cable alignment) as outlined in Table 3.4.
 The installation methodology for the subsea export cable is set out in Table 3.4.

-the interconnector cable corridor.
+interconnector cable corridor.